blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 * The application would **still run**
 * The change looks harmless — and reviewers may miss it

-But architecturally it is illegal in **strict standard layered enforcement**:
+But architecturally it is illegal in **strict standard layered guardrails**:

 > **Controllers must not depend on domain services.**
 >